parveen-daffodil/au-components/agreement_duration.md

 ### Agreement lasts for a short period but renews regularly.

-The Agreement will bind the parties for the Term with rolling term renewals.
+The Agreement will bind the parties for the Term with rolling term renewals. {{party 1}} will provide the Servies to {{party 2}} for the Term.
 At the end of each Term, the Agreement will automatically renew for another Term unless a party to the Agreement gives the other party {{notice period}} notice.
 In case of such notice the Agreement will continue to the end of the Term when notice was given, but will not roll over for a new Term.

 ### {{party 1}} will provide the Services until the agreement is cancelled.